FrancescoSaverioZuppichini/Flue/README.md

 ## Flue vs others
 ### Redux
-Flue was strongly imfluenced by Redux, but it has some main differences.
-First of all, in Flue the **state is reactive** meaning that each Vue component is automatically notified of the changes and there is no nead to subscribe to notification.
+Flue was strongly influenced by Redux, but it has some main differences.
+First of all, in Flue the **state is reactive** meaning that each Vue component is automatically notified of the changes and there is no need to subscribe to notifications.
 Also, *stores* in Redux are created by the framework, in *Flue* the **created store** is added into it.
-Moreover Flue supports Redux's middlewares since it implements the same API so there is no need to reinvent the wheel, e.g create a custom logger.
+Moreover, Flue supports Redux's middlewares since it implements the same API so there is no need to reinvent the wheel, e.g create a custom logger.
 ### Vuex
-Vuex has strong contrains that are not present in Flue.
-Here the developer is more free, a *Store* can be implement as prefered, there is no need to create `getters` or `mutation`.
-ALso, Flue allows to write a more pleasent code using ES6 classes.
+Vuex has a strong set of constrains that are not present in Flue.
+Here the developer is freer, a *Store* can be implemented as preferred, there is no need to create `getters` or `mutation`.
+ALso, Flue allows writing a more pleasant code using ES6 classes.

 ## Example
 You can check out [here](https://francescosaveriozuppichini.github.io/resource-users-wall-example/) in order to see a full real-life scenario (open the console to see the logger) or in the **`test/examples`** folder.